1ramkrishnan/1Ramkrishnan.github.io/README.md

-* DNS: I used [Pi-hole](https://pi-hole.net) as a DNS server that blocks ads, malicious links and trackers at the network level.
+* DNS: I used <a href="https://pi-hole.net"> Pi-hole<a> as a DNS server that blocks ads, malicious links and trackers at the network level.
 This way, I can enjoy a faster and cleaner browsing and ad-free experience on all my devices, including my smart TV and mobile apps.
 Pi-hole is easy to install and configure, and it also provides a nice web interface where I can see the statistics and logs of all the queries and blocked domains.<p />

 * Network monitoring: I wrote a shell script that monitors my network continuously for speed, latency and potential intrusions.
 It also checks for network traces using [PSAD](https://github.com/mrash/psad) tool, which detects and alerts me of any port scans or attacks on my network.
 The script runs every 15 minutes and sends me a notification on my phone using ntfy app if there is any issue or anomaly.<p />